sindresorhus/notifier-for-github/readme.md

 ## Permissions explanation

+Both permissions are optional, so you can just decline if you don't want it.

+#### Tabs permission
 The first time you click on the extension icon, it will ask you for access to browser tabs.
 We need this to know if there is already an opened GitHub notifications page and switch to it if so.

-This is an optional permission, so you can just decline if you don't want it.
+#### Notifications permission
+If you want to receive desktop notifications, you can enable them on extension options page, you will be asked about notifications permission.

 ## Related